 First disclaimer: I am not a pro athlete.
-This article is intended to help weekend warriors like me who want to give something like the Otter their best shot.
-I hope these tips will help demystify the “grail of trail” and answer some of the questions I know I had at the beginning.
+This article intends to help weekend warriors like me who want to give something like the Otter their best shot.
+I hope these tips will help demystify this “Grail of Trail” and answer some of the questions I know I had at the beginning.

 I’ll assume you know as much as I did a month ago before I secured an entry into the event, which is pretty much zero, and start from that base.

 The Otter Trail is a 42 km, five-day hike through the Tsitsikamma National Park on South Africa’s stunning Garden Route.
-For the last five years Magnetic South have organised a race through this route for about 200 entrants at a time.
-It’s considered a privilege to run, as the route is not open to trail runners outside of this race.
+For the last five years, Magnetic South has organised a race through this trail for about 200 entrants at a time.
+As the route is not open to trail runners outside of this race, it is considered a privilege to participate.
 In 2009 the event was extended to include two runs – a Race (with an 8 hour cut off) and a Challenge (with an 11 hour cut off).

 Second disclaimer: 2013’s route was the classic route from Stormsriver to De Vasselot campsite, and we enjoyed optimal conditions – the weather was absolutely perfect.
 As such, I can’t comment with any authority on the RETTO route or what it’s like to run Otter in bad weather – I can only hope you share the good fortune we had!

 I didn’t train nearly enough for this race, and I paid for it on the day.
-This is not an event you want to go into feeling undercooked, purely based on the impact it will have on your mindset.
-You need to be feeling strong, confident and capable and you’ll do easily overcome the emotional roller coaster that comes with every climb, descent and change in terrain.
+The Otter Trail Race is not an event you want to go into feeling undercooked, purely based on the impact it will have on your mindset.
+You need to be feeling strong, confident, and capable.
+With this mindset, you’ll easily overcome the emotional roller coaster that comes with every climb, descent, and change in terrain.

 To mimic the work you’ll be doing at Otter, especially on the various climbs you’ll face on the day, get used to climbing stairs.
 Lots of stairs.
 The climbs at Otter will be harder on your legs and mind than anything else.
-You won’t need to run up any of those stairs, you will need to walk swiftly up them though (which is an important tip in and of itself – don’t you don’t need to run up any stairs at Otter to post a decent time).
+You won’t need to run up any of those stairs – you will need to walk swiftly up them, though.
+This is an important tip in and of itself – you don’t need to run up any stairs at Otter to post a decent time.

 Another useful tip would be to run a trail of the same distance as Otter before the event.
 You won’t be able to replicate the climbs or terrain, but you’ll get a feel for how your body reacts at different stages and distances, and how it responds to various types of nutrition.
 I hit a wall at 25 km and wasn’t sure how to deal with it at the time, rather have that happen on a training run than on race day.

 Last point on training – train with your backpack full of water, clothes and other bits and pieces you’re required to carry.
-The Magnetic South team publish a detailed list of equipment you’ll be required to have on their website.
+The Magnetic South team publishes a detailed list of equipment you’ll be required to have on their website.
 The equipment list is divided into various levels depending on the weather conditions on race day.
-Level 1 is perfect or near perfect conditions, whereas Level 5 is so severe that the event will be cancelled.
+Level 1 is perfect or near-perfect conditions, whereas Level 5 is so severe that the event will, in all likelihood, be canceled.
 Knowing how your equipment feels over long distances will make all the difference to comfort and familiarity on the day.

-Obviously you’ll only have a clear idea of the expected weather conditions a week or so before the event and will have had to equip yourself to about a Level 3 (just in case), so it’s worth training for the worst so that you’re well prepared for just about anything on the day.
+Obviously, you’ll only have a clear idea of the expected weather conditions a week or so before the event.
+In this case, you will have had to equip yourself to about a Level 3 (just in case), so it’s worth training for the worst so that you’re well prepared for just about anything on the day.

-I was not aiming to finish Otter in any particular time frame, more concentrating on just finishing.
-When I got through Bloukrans at the 30 km mark, however, I realised I was in contention for a sub 8-hour run and pushed a little harder for the last 12 km.
-The fact that I hadn’t overdone it on the climbs preceding the 30 km mark, and taken a little bit of time at each check point to refill my water stocks and enjoy a snack, made all the difference.
+I was not aiming to finish Otter in any particular time frame.
+I was just concentrating on finishing.
+When I got through Bloukrans at the 30 km mark, however, I realised I was in contention for a sub-8-hour run and pushed a little harder for the last 12 km.
+The fact that I hadn’t overdone it on the climbs preceding the 30 km mark, and taken a little bit of time at each checkpoint to refill my water stocks and enjoy a snack, made all the difference.

-I think if I had been thinking of doing a sub 8-hour time from the start I would probably have overdone it early and suffered later.
+I think if I had been thinking of doing a sub-8-hour time from the start, I would probably have overdone it early and suffered later.
 Having a chilled run from the start meant that I could take advantage of the flats at the end.
-Details on my run and how it panned out can be viewed on Strava (if that interests you at all).
+You can view the details on my run and how it panned out on Strava (if that interests you at all).

 This was my first significant endurance event.
 My previous furthest run was a 24 km trail, and a half marathon on the road.
-I realised leading up to the event that everybody has got a different formula from a nutritional perspective, and that ultimately what you eat and drink on race day is your preference, but these are some of the things that worked for me.
+I realised leading up to the event that everybody has got a different formula from a nutritional perspective.
+Ultimately what you eat and drink on race day is your preference.
+These are some of the things that worked for me.

 Apart from the normal energy drink tablets, Rehidrat and GU-type meal replacements that are available for a boost, I appreciated having a good old peanut butter sandwich and a small packet of biltong in my bag.
 That “real food” definitely lifted my spirits.

-I planned to have the sandwich at half way and “rewarded” myself with energy supplements at every hour, on the hour.
-I alternated between peanut butter Gus and another absolute lifesaver – “Joobies” energy supplements – made by local supplier Pace and Power, that a friend let me sample before the race.
+I planned to have the sandwich at the halfway point and “rewarded” myself with energy supplements at every hour, on the hour.
+I alternated between peanut butter Gu’s and another absolute lifesaver – “Joobies” energy supplements.
+Local supplier, Pace and Power, makes these and a friend introduced me to them before the race.

 Do some homework on the water points and where you need to fill up and hydrate.
 Take a little time at those water points to cool yourself down, wet your buff, and drink a bit.
 I spent 2 – 3 minutes at every stop and still managed a sub-8, so it’s very possible.